MSc Academic Support

 This is an optional drop-in session and there is no need to book in advance.

 Every member of academic staff, including class tutors, has at least two Advice and Feedback hours each week of term.
 During this time, the member of staff will be available in their office and you can meet them to discuss any aspect of your academic studies, as well as other things, e.g. personal tutoring, references.

-You can find the times of the Advice and Feedback Hours of any member of staff on the ‘People’ page of the website and on the member of staff’s door.
+You can find the times of the Advice and Feedback Hours here.

 The general Library email address (firstname.lastname@example.org) may also be used, and your enquiry will be dealt with by Academic Support colleagues, or passed on to the specialist.

-For students taking EC959, MSc Dissertations, we run four Helpdesks over the summer term and vacation where you can speak to a member of staff and gain support and advice about technical and software aspects of your dissertation.
-The Helpdesks will cover Econometrics, Time series, Macroeconomics and Microeconomics.
-Details of the tutors and the times will be published on the EC959 Moodle page.
+For students taking EC959, MSc Dissertations, we run Helpdesks over the summer term and vacation where you can speak to a member of staff and gain support and advice about technical and software aspects of your dissertation.
+Details of the tutors and the times will be published here.